Triton (1968 TV series)

 Triton is a British period television drama series which aired in four parts on BBC 1 in 1968.
 It is a remake of the 1961 BBC series of the same title, about two undercover Royal Navy officers attempting to discover the secret weapon with which Napoleon plans to invade England.
-The weapon turns out to be an early submarine designed by the American inventor Robert Fulton.
+The weapon turns out to be the submarine designed by the American inventor Robert Fulton.
 The series was followed by a sequel, Pegasus, in 1969.

 A copy of the series exists in the archives of the British Film Institute.